chaoticzeros/halo-sapp-docs/about/index.rst

 =======

 SAPP was developed and maintained by sehé°°, halo.isimaginary.com.

-This documentation is originally made by 002 which is now official, reviewed, approved and endorsed by sehé°°.
+Most of the included documentation was originally made by 002 which was, reviewed, approved and endorsed by sehé°°.

-Online documentation maintained by chaoticzeros.
+This online documentation is maintained by chaoticzeros (not associated with SAPP or its owners).

 .. toctree::